 For micro and small enterprises, one of the primary obstacles to accessing credit is the lack of collateral.
 The CGTMSE scheme mitigates this issue, as loans under this scheme are primarily collateral-free.

-The interest rates on loans provided under the CGTMSE scheme are often competitive, making it an attractive financing option for entrepreneurs.
+The interest rates on business loan provided under the CGTMSE scheme are often competitive, making it an attractive financing option for entrepreneurs.

 This scheme encourages financial institutions to provide credit to businesses they might have otherwise considered high-risk, fostering economic development.